IEEE Transactions on Aerospace and Electronic Systems: Publication history

-The third journal began with the newly formed Professional Group on Military Electronics in 1957: IRE Transactions on Military Electronics (1957 - 1962).

-The journal changed its name in the wake of the IRE and AIEE merger to form IEEE to IEEE Transactions on Military Electronics in (1963 - 1965).
+The third journal began with the newly formed Professional Group on Military Electronics in 1957: IRE Transactions on Military Electronics (1957–1962).
+The journal changed its name in the wake of the IRE and AIEE merger to form IEEE to IEEE Transactions on Military Electronics in (1963–1965).

 In 1965 four groups (the Aerospace Group, the Aerospace and Navigational Electronics Group, the Military Electronics Group, and the Space Electronics and Telemetry Group) merged to form the Aerospace and Electronic Systems Group.
 The last three of the four groups published separate journals.
-These three journals were combined to form IEEE Transactions on Aerospace and Electronic Systems (1965 - present).
+These three journals were combined to form IEEE Transactions on Aerospace and Electronic Systems (1965–present).
 In 1973, the Aerospace and Electronic Systems group became the Aerospace and Electronic Systems Society.

+Since its founding in 1965, the following have served as Editor-in-Chief: